 Be that as it may, the fundamental Arthurian story is one of a culture-hero, battling against impossible odds to prevent the collapse of civilization.
 In most versions of the story, a chieftain arises from obscure origins to lead his people and create an island of culture, which is ultimately to prove only a momentary phenomenon — the cultural and political forces ranged against it are too enormous.
 Within this story, however, are arranged a thousand strands of subordinate story, involving the separate careers of many heroic figures and one great quest — the search for the Holy Grail.

 This week’s romance is relatively free from the complex lines of the central story, but it presumes a basic understanding of the court of Arthur and the characters there.
 The story is simply entitled Yvain, and it is rather long.
-What I would like you to do is to go to the site linked here (the translation is rather straightforward, which will be a relief after the recent weeks’ readings) and read at least the first main section (verses 1-2328 — about a third of the whole).
+The translation is fairly straightforward, which will be a relief after the recent weeks’ readings; read at least the first main section (verses 1-2328 — about a third of the whole).
 If you want to read more, feel free.
 I suspect many will want to read the whole story, if only to find out how it comes out; but if you can’t, that’s okay.
-Also read the relevant chapter in Mimesis, “A Knight Rides Forth,” which is based on this tale.

 Contents of this page © Copyright 2001, 2003, 2006, 2010 by Bruce A. McMenomy.